 - Please follow all federal and state orders regarding public activities.

 - See SVT Trail Policies During the COVID-19 Crisis as well as our standard Trail Policies.

 The Nobscot Scout Reservation, a 452-acre property in Framingham and Sudbury, is devoted to the outdoor education of students as well as to religious and community youth groups.
-It is owned by the Mayflower Council of the Boy Scouts.
+The property is owned by the Mayflower Council of the Boy Scouts.

 While the Scouts own the entire property, the Town of Sudbury and the Sudbury Valley Trustees took a critical step toward preserving the land for youth education by purchasing a 303-acre conservation restriction (CR) on much of the Sudbury portion of the land.
 This will prevent the land from ever being developed, and it permanently protects a large expanse of valuable habitat in a highly developed area.

 - Nobscot provides some of the best hills hiking and wilderness experiences in the SVT region.